sonatype/operator-nxrm3/README.md

 checking the option in the build to `skip_red_hat_build`, so the operator image doesn't again get updated.

-Operator images can also be unpublished and removed from Red Hat's Registry if no operator config is pointing to it.
+Alternatively, operator images can also be unpublished and removed from Red Hat's registry if no operator config is pointing to it, and then rebuilt.